facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 ### Test What You Have Built

 At this point, you have set up the basic scaffolding for your native module in Android.
-Test that out by accessing the native module and invoking it’s exported method in JavaScript.
+Test that out by accessing the native module and invoking its exported method in JavaScript.

 Find a place in your application where you would like to add a call to the native module’s `createCalendarEvent` method.
 In the following example we created a component, NewModuleButton, and will invoke the native module inside the onPress function.